Insa-dong: Sights

 Insadong-gil is "well known as a traditional street to both locals and foreigners" and represents the "culture of the past and the present".
 It contains a mixture of historical and modern atmosphere and is a "unique area of Seoul that truly represents the cultural history of the nation."
 The majority of the traditional buildings originally belonged to merchants and bureaucrats.
 Some larger residences, built for retired government officials during the Joseon period, can also be seen.
 Most of these older buildings are now used as restaurants or shops.
 Among the historically significant buildings located in the area are Unhyeongung mansion, Jogyesa, one of the most significant Korean Buddhist temples, and Seungdong Presbyterian Church, one of Korea's oldest Presbyterian churches.
 The central temple of Cheondoism can also be found in the vicinity, which was completed in 1921.

 The area is well known for sightseeing, with approximately 100,000 visitors on Sundays reported in 2000.
 Insadong is also a visiting spot for foreign dignitaries such as Queen Elizabeth II and the princess of Spain and the Netherlands.
 It contains 40 percent of the nation's antique shops and art galleries as well as 90 percent of the traditional stationery shops.
 Particularly noteworthy is Tongmungwan, the oldest bookstore in Seoul, and Kyung-in Art Gallery, the oldest tea house.
 There are daily calligraphy demonstrations and pansori performances.

 Ssamziegil, a shopping mall that concentrates on specialty stores of handcrafts, is also a prominent destination in Insadong.
 It opened in 2004.

 Unlike regular Starbucks, you can see a unique Starbucks with a sign written in Korean that reflects the characteristics of Insa-dong.

 Other attractions

 Unhyeongung, Bosingak bell pavilion, and Jongno Tower can be found in this area.

 Samcheongdong is also a nearby dong with an art scene.
 There is also an express bus to the resort island of Namiseom where the popular Korean drama Winter Sonata was filmed.

 The area is on the Seoul list of Asia's 10 greatest street food cities for the gimbap, odeng, and bungeoppang.

 Information centers

-At Insadong, there are three information centers that offer information or information materials about Insadong and Seoul.
-They are the Insadong P.R.
-Center, North Information Center (N-info center), and South Information Center (S-info center).
-N-info Center and S-info Center are located at the north and south entrances of Insadong's main street.
-Insa P.R.
-Center is located on the opposite side of Ssamziegil, a well-known shopping center in Insadong.
-At the Insa P.R.
-Center, visitors can have a hanbok (Korean traditional dress) experience.
+Insadong has three information centers for the neighborhood and for Seoul generally.
+The North and South Information Centers are at the entrances to Insadong's main street, and the Insa P. R. Center is on the opposite side of Ssamziegil, a well-known shopping center in Insadong.
+At the Insa P. R. Center, visitors can have a hanbok (Korean traditional dress) experience.